AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

 ## Migration verification {#registration}

 After migrating the learning data and content from your organization's legacy LMS, you can verify the imported data and content using various learning object features.
-For example, you can log in to Captivate Prime application as Administrator and verify the availability of imported modules and courses data and content.
+For example, you can log in to Learning Manager application as Administrator and verify the availability of imported modules and courses data and content.

 ## Retrofitting in migration {#retrofittinginmigration}

-This integration feature allows you to retrofit historical data for a learning object from a legacy learning management system to an active course that is created in Captivate Prime.
+This integration feature allows you to retrofit historical data for a learning object from a legacy learning management system to an active course that is created in Learning Manager.

 Find below, the standard CSV specifications that you can use to map with your existing LMS migration data.
 Click csv-specifications and sample-csvs to download zip files.
 The downloaded csv-specifications.zip contains four Excel sheet files.
 These excel sheet files are specifications with descriptions to make you understand how to fill up the .csv files.
 The corresponding .csv files should contain the data for each field in the prescribed format as explained in these .xlsx files.